kengibson1111/tour-of-go/README.md

 ## Lessons

-* structs (literals) - a few examples of creating a struct instance using literals.
-In the pointer case, the struct instance is created first and then the pointer is assigned.
-And I would assume for the Println call at runtime, 3 struct instances are being copied from the stack to the function call stack and 1 pointer value is being copied from the stack to the function call stack.
-Doesn't seem like a big deal when a struct is so small, but it could be a big deal with more complex structs.

 * arrays - simple example creating an array on the stack. arrays have a hard limit - you specify the length and the array is only that length.
 And the length is embedded in the type, so [4]int and [5]int are actually different types.
 Arrays are values, not pointers.
 Thoughts on the golang string implementation: just an